sparkfish/castpack/README.md

 models <- list()
 ```
-Set your working directory to your `config.R` path, and do
+Set your working directory to your `config.r` path, and do

 ```{R}
 castpack::install()